 As indicated in Section 2 of this handbook, the normal period for completion of a DPhil is 3 or 31⁄2 years, and one of the purposes of the regular project management reviews is to assist in achieving the relevant target.
 However it sometimes happens that unavoidable or unpredictable delays or problems prevent completion in the allotted time.
 For this reason the Department has provision to fund a small number of continuation bursaries to assist with living costs during a few months over-run.
 Note however that the award of such a bursary is an exception: the funds for any one year are sufficient to help only a small fraction of the total number of DPhil students.
+Normally, a student must have achieved Confirmation of DPhil Status prior to being awarded a Materials Continuation Bursary.
 Normally, a student who has been funded for a 31⁄2-year or 4-year project or a 4-year CDT programme will not be eligible for consideration for a continuation bursary (an exception to this rule is where substantial and extended delays, beyond those delays which are a common feature of any research project, have occurred that were outside the control of student and supervisor and could not be mitigated by careful project management).

-If you think that you are likely to over-run you should discuss this with your supervisor, and if necessary the Director of Graduate Studies, before your three year period has ended.
+If you think that you are likely to over-run you should discuss this with your supervisor, and if necessary the Director of Graduate Studies, before your three-year period has ended.
 The procedure for application for a continuation bursary is as follows: